Blue lupine Bolero

 - High nutritional value due to good seed quality parameters.

 - Very low proportion of green plants before harvest – easier harvesting!

-- Very high uniformity of ripening and increased resistance to pod shattering.
+- Very high uniformity of ripening and increased resistance to pod cracking.

 - High resistance to anthracnose at the pod formation and maturation stages.